Thinking Through Digital Transformation

 The goal of any given customer engagement should be about more than getting the customer to acquire a product or service.
 You want the customer asking for more information, asking for advice -- not just trying to solve a problem.
 You may even see an increase in hold times at the contact center.
 This is not negative, but positive.
 The interaction with your contact center is producing value for the customer.

-Digital transformation is critical to the survival of organizations.
 The organization needs to continually embrace change.
 Not every digital transformation project will be successful.
 The more useful metrics you collect, the more likely you can determine whether your project is successful or should be reduced or terminated.
 The time to implement with cloud services is much shorter, and therefore, the time to success or time to failure is shorter as well.